 After evaluating a number of growth rates and looking at potential consequences of each, an annual average growth rate of 2.4 percent was selected and is used throughout this plan.
-This rate is consistent with the town's long-term vision and is a realistic assessment.
 It was fashioned around creating a year-round population of 500 residents.
+It is however not realistic.
+The 2014 Comprehensive Plan update is based on population estimates and not a population target.

 Table 4-2 shows the year-end population counts and the number of new full-time residents added in each of the five-year increments based on this growth rate.
-Between 2006 and 2025, approximately 213 new residents are anticipated.
+Between 2006 and 2025, approximately 39 new residents are anticipated.